 Supported Interfaces

-The OVF (Open Virtualisation Format) from DMTF [] provides a standardised format for Virtual Machine Images that may be deployed on many different virtualisation platforms available on the EGI infrastructure.
+The OVF (Open Virtualisation Format) from DMTF [R 39] provides a standardised format for Virtual Machine Images that may be deployed on many different virtualisation platforms available on the EGI infrastructure.
 Recently published as an ANSI standard, widespread adoption is nearly guaranteed.

 Image Distribution Capability